 For more information, call (323) 662-5102 or send e-mail to email@example.com.

 The Manzanar Committee is dedicated to educating and raising public awareness about the incarceration and violation of civil rights of persons of Japanese ancestry during World War II and to the continuing struggle of all peoples when Constitutional rights are in danger.
 A non-profit organization that has sponsored the annual Manzanar Pilgrimage since 1969, along with other educational programs, the Manzanar Committee has also played a key role in the establishment and continued development of the Manzanar National Historic Site.
-For more information, check out our blog at https://blog.manzanarcommittee.org call us at (323) 662-5102, and e-mail us at email@example.com.
-You can also follow the Manzanar Commitee on Facebook, at @manzanarcomm, at @manzanarcommittee, Pinterest and YouTube.
+For more information, check out our blog at https://blog.manzanarcommittee.org, call us at (323) 662-5102, and e-mail us at firstname.lastname@example.org.
+You can also follow the Manzanar Commitee on Facebook, on Twitter at @manzanarcomm, on Instagram at @manzanarcommittee, on Pinterest and on YouTube.

 2017 Manzanar At Dusk via YouTube